Chuck5ta/My_Voxel_Terrain/README.md

 # My_Voxel_Terrain (UNITY)

-This is used to generate a terrain made up of manipulatable voxels.
+This is my Unity game engine version of a tool to generate a terrain made up of manipulatable voxels.

 This is the first part of a greater project to create a voxel world where I can bring to life my creations (3D models, 2D art, AI, etc.)